Triangle Transportation Choices

 Here is the draft of the proposed Updated TDM Plan/Goals.

 TJCOG presented the draft to the Technical Committees and the Executive Boards of both its funders- Durham-Chapel Hill-Carrboro Metropolitan Planning Organization (DCHC MPO) and Capital Metropolitan Planning Organization (CAMPO) in fall 2019.
 Both invited public comment in December 2019.
 The update process had to be put on hold initially in February 2020 due to NCDOT funding issues.
 This then got extended due to the pandemic.
-TJCOG anticipates resuming in Spring 2022.
+TJCOG anticipates to resume at an appropriate time in the future.